Junicode

-Junicode ("Junius-Unicode") is a free (SIL Open Font License) old-style serif typeface developed by Peter S. Baker of the University of Virginia.
+Junicode ("Junius-Unicode") is a free and open-source (SIL Open Font License) old-style serif typeface developed by Peter S. Baker of the University of Virginia.
 The design is based on a 17th-century typeface used in Oxford, England.

 Junicode contains many special characters and ligatures for medievalists, along with numerous other Unicode glyphs.
 The font has OpenType features for advanced typesetting and includes true small caps.

-The most recent revision of Junicode is 1.002, released on 25 June 2018.
+Since August 2023, Junicode has been a variable font and remains under active development.

 Design

 The designs of the Junicode roman characters are based on a 17th-century typeface design used at the Oxford University Press, also known as Clarendon Press.
 Peter Baker based the Junicode roman design on those used in George Hickes' Linguarum Vett.
 Septentrionalium Thesaurus (1703–1705), naming the typeface Junicode ("Junius Unicode") after Franciscus Junius, who had commissioned the original typeface used for the Anglo-Saxon texts in that volume, "Pica Saxon".
 The designs represent an intermediate stage between earlier 16th century typefaces (such as Garamond) and later 18th century typefaces (such as Caslon).
 The Junicode roman character design shares a number of features with these earlier and later typefaces.

 Junicode has an individual Greek typeface, Foulis Greek.
 The design is a traditional revival as well.
 It is based on the Greek Double Pica cut by Alexander Wilson (c.
 1714–1786), a Scottish doctor, astronomer, and typefounder.
 Wilson's typeface was used in 1756–1758 for a renowned edition of Homer's epics (the Iliad and the Odyssey), printed by Robert Foulis and Andrew Foulis of the Foulis Publishing House and printers to the University of Glasgow.
 The characters previously included in Junicode font, since version 1.000, moved into a separate font.